T3mporaryus3r/BOOKSHELF/BOOKSHELF/README.md

   1.Download the zip file from the code option that you get after clicking the github link.
   2.extract the zip file and save it inside the xampp -> htdocs->
   3. open vs code and open the folder that u have saved in xampp -> htdocs-> and save it.
-  4.  come out of vs code search the app manager-osx from your pc which will be installed during installing the xampp (it will ask you to enter your pc password)
-  5.choose to manage server and start
+  4.choose to manage server and start
      -mysql database
      -proftpd
      -apacheweb server
  everything should be in running state
- 6.after that go to your web browser and type localhost/name_of_your_downloadedfolder your project will be visible before that you need to set up the database for that following steps will be used:
+ 5.after that go to your web browser and type localhost/name_of_your_downloadedfolder your project will be visible before that you need to set up the database for that following steps will be used:
      - open the new tab in the browser